beckerben/GarageDoorOpenerRaspberryPi/README.md

 PROJECT GOALS
 =================================================================================================
 There are a plethora of Raspberry Pi garage door openers on the net.
-I studied these and decided to add my own flare based on the specific requirements I had in mind which.
+I studied those and decided to add my own flare based on the specific requirements I had in mind.
 Many of the other solutions were overly complex in terms of authentication and dependencies and they lacked one or more elements I was looking for, so I decided to roll my own.

 This project uses the model B+ raspberry pi running debian wheezy (Raspian) to do the following functions as it relates to my garage: